-There were setbacks in 1716 and 1745 when successive generations of Jacobites attacked Crieff (see our Historical Timeline) but overall the 18th Century saw continued growth in the wealth and the size of the town.
+There were setbacks in 1716 and 1745 when successive generations of Jacobites attacked Crieff (see our Historical Timeline) but despite this the 1700s saw continued growth in the wealth and the size of the town.

 In 1775, Glenturret Distillery in Glen Turret, a little to the north of the town, was licensed.
 The distillery now markets itself as The Famous Grouse Experience and is the most visited distillery in Scotland.
 Glenturret advertises itself as "Scotland's oldest distillery", taking the word "legal" for granted: there were certainly stills in the Highlands before 1775, though it is doubtful many had quite such a pleasing product or quite such a beautiful location.

-By the 1770s cattle tended to head to markets in Falkirk rather than Crieff, leaving Crieff increasingly as a resort.
-It was popular with the rich and famous of the day, who wanted to take advantage of the town's attractive scenery and south facing slopes.
+By the 1770s cattle increasingly tended to head to markets in Falkirk rather than Crieff, leaving Crieff to reinvent itself as a resort.
+It became popular with the rich and famous of the day, who wanted to take advantage of the town's attractive scenery and south facing slopes.

-The railway arrived in Crieff in 1857, by which time Morrison's Academy had been set up in the town.
-Today the school occupies an attractive site just uphill from the High Street.
+The railway arrived in Crieff in 1857.
+By this time Morrison's Academy, which promotes itself as the leading independent school in Perthshire, had been set up in the town.
+Today the school occupies an attractive site a little uphill from the High Street.

 Further uphill still is the Crieff Hydro.
-With over 900 acres, 213 rooms, 54 self catering units, 13 function rooms, 5 places to eat, Scotland's largest childcare facility, and 60 activities including two golf courses and two swimming pools, the Crieff Hydro feels like a small town in its own right, and offers extremely good hotel and self catering accommodation and high levels of personal service.
+With over 900 acres, 213 rooms, 54 self catering units, 13 function rooms, 5 places to eat, Scotland's largest childcare facility, and 60 activities including two golf courses and two swimming pools, the Crieff Hydro feels like a small town in its own right.
+It offers extremely good hotel and self catering accommodation and high levels of customer service.